 If a Turkish person travels, a family member sprays salt on his shoulder and spills water behind him after he goes

-This habit signifies the salinity of his absence, and pray to travel and return smoothly and quickly as water returns to its streams.
+This habit signifies the bitterness of his absence and prays for the traveler to return safely, smoothly, and quickly as the smooth water runs in its streams.